Apology Letter to Boss for Resignation

 • Family commitments.

-• Issues with the manager, colleagues or the organization.
+• Issues with the manager, colleagues, or organization.

 If an employee has not verbally communicated about his resignation or resigns in an unexpected way, which comes out as shocking news to the employer and other employees, he might decide to write an apology letter to limit the effects of the news.
 However, as there are no hard and fast rules, even if the resignation news is not new, the employee might decide to send in an apology letter with the resignation letter to show the organization that he cares about the organization as well as leaving it.